 To promote the business interests of the Consulting Engineers of Manitoba: and to promote the application of engineering for the benefit of Society.

-I am proud to serve as ACEC-Manitoba’s President for the 2015-2016 term.
-My sincere thanks extend to Past President Cameron Dyck, the ACEC board, Shirley Tillett and all of our amazing volunteers for all of their hard work.
+It is an honour to serve as ACEC-Manitoba’s President for the 2016-2017 term.
+My sincerest gratitude is extended to our Past-President Alana Gauthier, the ACEC board, Shirley Tillett, Kerri Hiebert and the committed volunteers for their time and hard work.